exercism/csharp/exercises/concept/structs/.meta/design.md

 This Concepts Exercise's Concepts are:

-- `structs`: know what structs are; know how to define a `struct`; know how to add members to structs; know the differences between structs and classes.
+- `structs`: know xx what structs are; know how to define a `struct`; know how to add members to structs; know the differences between structs and classes.

 ## Prerequisites